cyberbotics/competition-template/ORGANIZER.md

    - metric: defines the metric used for the benchmark.
 Use one of the values defined in the [metric table](#supported-metrics).
    - dockerCompose: it is a special path used by the integrated IDE and GitHub actions to locate the default robot controller.
 Change "edit_me" to the name of your main robot controller.
    1. Don't forget to commit your changes to save them.
 8. When a controller is evaluated, Webots and the controller are run inside [Docker containers](https://www.docker.com/resources/what-container/).
-There are two Dockerfiles at the root of the repository, [Dockerfile](DockerFile) for the Webots container and [controller_Dockerfile](controller_Dockerfile) for the controller container which contains the setup of the competitor.
+There are two Dockerfiles at the root of the repository, [Dockerfile](Dockerfile) for the Webots container and [controller_Dockerfile](controller_Dockerfile) for the controller container which contains the setup of the competitor.
 The default [Dockerfile](Dockerfile) will launch in one docker a standard version of Webots with the world file defined in the [webots.yml](webots.yml#L4) file.
-The default [controller_Dockerfile](controller_Dockerfile) will launch in another docker, a python robot controller specified in [webots.yml](webots.yml#L7) that will communicate with the Webots process running in the first docker.
+The default [controller_Dockerfile](controller_Dockerfile) will launch, in another docker, a python robot controller specified in [webots.yml](webots.yml#L7) that will communicate with the Webots process running in the first docker.
+   - The default webots.cloud Docker image already has the tools needed to compile and run C, C++ and Python controllers but currently, the online tester can't compile C or C++ controllers for the participant's controller so only Python controllers are fully supported at the moment.
+The supervisor can still be in C or C++ if the make command is added to the Webots [Dockerfile](Dockerfile).
-   - The default webots.cloud Docker image already has the tools needed to compile and run C, C++ and Python controllers.
-However, if you need a special environment (for example with specific libraries) for your simulation or supervisor controller you can configure the main [Dockerfile](DockerFile) as needed.
+   - If you need a special environment (for example with specific libraries) for your simulation or supervisor controller you can configure the main [Dockerfile](Dockerfile) as needed.
 Similarly, if competitors have special dependencies (like ROS 2, or some specific Python libraries) for their robot controllers, they will be able to configure their [controller_Dockerfile](controller_Dockerfile) accordingly.
 9. Replace the three files of the [preview folder](/preview) with an example animation of your benchmark [recorded from Webots](https://cyberbotics.com/doc/guide/web-animation).
 Keep the same names for the files: animation.json, scene.x3d and thumbnail.jpg.

 ### README update